 After spotting in the pavement the word guilty (“schuldigen”) I knew for sure I had a pretext to write here about this project.
 The word is a part of line in the poem by Ellen Deckwitz where the medieval tower of Utrecht Cathedral points as a finger to heaven to identify the guilty (“…schuldigen aan te wijzen”).
 My picture of this text is rather vague, but on second thought this can function as a mitigation of the rather strong image provided by the poem.

-Another aspect of The Letters of Utrecht I would like to mention is the use of a type specially created by the Avant la Lettre foundry.
-The capitals of this type make me wonder about the form of a basic type yet to be created.
-I like the fact that a project which invites you to look into the distant future uses a contemporary type.
+Another aspect of The Letters of Utrecht is the use of a font specially created by the Avant la Lettre foundry.
+The capitals of this font make me wonder about the form of a accompanying basic font yet to be made.
+I like the fact that a project which invites you to look into the distant future uses a contemporary font.
 As for the project in Utrecht it is no wonder if you are reminded of laws carved in stone, a subject touched upon here in some posts here, too (The voice of Hammurabi and Carved in stone).
 Using stones as a material to make texts visible for all times still has the attraction of one of the ways to reach into eternity.
 The use of stone is a part of the image a text creates, and thus I decided to include this post not only in the Utrecht section of my blog, but also under the heading Legal iconography.